The benefits of ageing

 - As you get older, your goals are likely to change.
 Physically you might find less stressful exercises more fulfilling.
 You might prefer socialising in bars that are less crowded and noisy.
 These are all important qualities of life.

-- New interests will become more important and have a different quality compared to some of things you did when you were younger.
+- New interests will become more important and have a different quality compared to some of the things you did when you were younger.

 - Finding something to make each day important and having goals for the short, medium and long-term can help.